petercorke/machinevision-toolbox-python/_sources/morph.rst.txt

 Morphological operations
 ========================

-These functions perform image processing operations on grey-scale and color images.
+These methods perform morphological filtering operations such as dilation and erosion on binary and greyscale images.

-.. autoclass:: machinevisiontoolbox.Image
+.. autoclass:: machinevisiontoolbox.ImageProcessingMorph.ImageProcessingMorphMixin
-   :members: getse, erode, dilate, open, close, moprh, hitormiss, endpoint, triplepoint, thin, label, mpq, upq, npq, moments, humoments,
+   :members: